2020PB/police-brutality/reports/Oregon.md

 In footage from the night of June 28th, police charge protestors while declaring an unlawful assembly.
 An officer repeatedly strikes the filmer in an apparent effort to knock the phone out of his hands.

-tags: strike, push, shove, protestor
+tags: strike, push, shove, protester

 id: or-portland-37